Cambodia finds 212 with HIV where unlicensed medic operated

 The medic, Yem Chrin, provided cheap health services to the poor and was believed to have possessed healing powers, police said.

-The government and health organizations said there appeared to be a link between injections and HIV among the people they tested.
+The government and health organisations said there appeared to be a link between injections and HIV among the people they tested.

 "The study showed that the percentage of people that reported receiving an injection or intravenous infusion as part of their health treatment was significantly higher among the people who tested positive for HIV than the people who were HIV negative," they said in their statement.